caiquan-github/burpsuite_docker/README.md

 Burp Suite 2020.11.3

-Burp Suite config addres is :
+Burp Suite(docker iamge)  config addres is :

-   /usr/local/docker/burp/space/files/default.json
+   /usr/local/docker/burp/space/files/default.json   //You can replace this image in this image to configure Burpsuite

 # GUI